mechabubba/bomo/README.md

-# uwu
+# bomo
 My take on the classic Mattel card game Uno, playable in your web browser.
-I'm sorry for naming it this way.

 ## Why?
 Why the hell did I spend the time making this?
 Let me express the deep frustration my friends and I have with Ubisoft's Uno.